mt-mods/telemosaic/README.md

 star-shaped networks are also possible.
 Each beacon has only a single destination, but can itself be the destination of several others.

+Beacons will check that their destination is sane: the destination still needs to be a beacon, and the two nodes above it should be clear for walking / standing in.
+If your Minetest version supports it, the beacon will emerge the area prior to checking and teleporting.
+Emerging is merely a convenience, though.

 Beacons have a maximum range of 20 nodes.
 If the destination is too far away, the beacon will turn red and will not function.